strimzi/strimzi-kafka-oauth/README.md

 Also keep in mind that if configuring the client token by using `oauth.access.token` property (manually obtaining it first), there is no way to automatically refresh such a token, and thus the re-authentication will use the already expired token one more time, resulting in authentication failure, and closure of the connection.

-Note, that client-side token refresh works independently from re-authentication in the sense that it refreshes the token as necessary based on token's expiry information.
+Note, that client-side token refresh works independently of re-authentication in the sense that it refreshes the token as necessary based on token's expiry information.
 Once the token is obtained by the client, it is cached and re-used for multiple authentication attempts possibly across multiple connections.
 If AuthenticationException occurs, that does not trigger the token refresh on the client.
 The only way to force the Java client library to perform token refresh is to re-initialise the KafkaProducer / KafkaConsumer.